 NEWARK, NJ - Throwing a 24-hour soccer game in Military Park isn’t just a way for one online sports review startup to publicize its website.

-It will also change perceptions about Newark after dark, the website’s founder says.
+It could also change perceptions about Newark after dark, the website’s founder says.

 "My pitch to the city was what sends a better message that Newark is safe - your downtown Newark is safe - than having people running around playing soccer at 2 a.m. in the middle of Downtown?" said Andrew Bondarowicz, the founder of Fanteractive.